8 Travel Tips – How Not to Ruin Your Vacation Abroad

 - You may even miss a flight and have to buy a new ticket

-Often, when something interferes with our plan, it can be more stressful trying to stick to the plan than to adjust.
+Here’s a small travel tip: often, when something interferes with our plan, it can be more stressful trying to stick to the plan than to adjust and move forward with a new plan.

 This is common and it may help you to realize that it’s not a bad sign if things aren’t going according to the plan.